ids-s1-21/project-I_Have_Never_Coded_Before/README.md

-Project title
+Innocent Death’s caused by Police Project
 ================
-by Team name
+by I Have Never Coded Before

 ## Summary